 For many, the volcanic ground is the chief attraction, and one of the best ways to see it is with a visit to the Silvestri craters.
 Formed during the 1892 eruption and at an altitude of over 6,000 feet above sea level (just over an hour’s drive from Taormina), the craters are named for the volcanologist who dedicated his life to studying Etna’s rumblings.

-A walk around the rims of these craters feels like a hike on a different planet.
+Aside from being one of the best hikes in Italy, a walk around the rims of these craters feels like a hike on a different planet.
 Great sooty dunes rise up, and you leave perfect impressions of your soles in the glittering magnesium sand.

 The red clay dust found here is used for tennis courts, and the basalt harvested from here makes up the island’s sidewalks and roads, including Corso Umberto.